wp-graphql/wp-graphql/CONTRIBUTING.md

-## Contribute To WP-GraphQL
+## Contribute to WPGraphQL

-WP-GraphQL welcomes community contributions, bug reports and other constructive feedback.
+WPGraphQL welcomes community contributions, bug reports and other constructive feedback.

 When contributing please ensure you follow the guidelines below so that we can keep on top of things.